June 22, 2011

 township trustees and then city aldermen

-The political and governmental administrative center of the township/city from 1872 to the annexation of 1889 was on the northwest corner of Addison and Halsted Streets.
-While the original building lost its political status after the annexation the residents District of Lake View gained a police presence with the construction of the second building commonly referred to as the Old Town Hall in 1907 at the exact corner.
+The political and governmental administrative center of the township/city from 1872 to the annexation of 1889.
+The building was on the northwest corner of Addison and Halsted Streets.
+The building lost its political status after the annexation.
+The building would hiouse the new 42nd police district until a much smaller and more modern building took its place in 1907.

 [The principals] bought [a town[ship] record book] June 16 1857 by Robert Edson Supervisor of Lake View Township [for the] price $2.50 and dedicated to the Township Clerk of Lake View Township.
 The entire ticket [local government] elected in April 1857 was as follows: Robert Edson Supervisor, Conrad Sulzer Assessor, Nicholas Kranz Collector, John Mauritzen Township Clerk, Isaac C Shippey Justice of the Peace, Lewis A Brown Jacob Wolf and Francis Baer Commissioners of Highways, John Rees Constable, John Bugner Overseer of the Poor.
 The Commissioners of Highways held a meeting and divided the town into two districts No 1 comprising all the territory from the city limits north to Albert Street (Graceland Avenue)[Irving Park Road] and No 2 everything between Graceland Avenue and the northern line of the township [Devon Avenue].
 The next year James H Rees was elected Supervisor and continued to hold that position until after the town[ship] was incorporated.
 The township of Lake View was organized under its charter in February 1865.
 The act was approved by Governor Oglesby on the 16th of that month.
 (That year a host of candidates campaigned for the offices mentioned above under their new charter.)"

-While the township government was not incorporated until 1865, the organization of the township occurred in 1857.
+While the township government was not incorporated until 1865, the organization of the township began in 1857.
 I will use the organizational date as the beginning date for the township.
 The township tenure was from 1857 to 1887.
 In mid 1887 the charter of Lake View changed to a city type government with 7 wards once former township districts.
 Apparently, the majority of the wards were located south of Graceland (Irving Park Road) Avenue.
+Most of the population of Lake View seems to be south of Belmont to Fullerton.

 Maps of the Area 1887